 John is a Senior Fellow at the Taubman Center for State and Local Government at Harvard's Kennedy School and a visiting lecturer at Cornell University, teaching courses in public finance and transportation policy.
 John has made substantial contributions to CPIP as its founding Executive Director and, over the last several years, he has been engaged in analyzing funding and pricing issues related to transportation.
 John was a co-founder at a transportation engineering company specializing in intelligent transportation systems and services, such as electronic toll collection.
 He also has twelve years of experience as a public finance banker both in the United States and Asia.
 John holds a Master of Public Administration from the Wharton School of the University of Pennsylvania and a B.S. in Engineering from Cornell University.

-Steve is a senior finance professional with 20 years of experience in private equity, infrastructure, mergers and acquisitions, and financing.
-He founded Fox Meadow Capital Partners, a private equity investment and advisory firm, in 2007 and currently works on infrastructure investments with some of the world's largest infrastructure funds.
-He also has operating experience in electric power, cellular, landline communications, and various media businesses.
-Mr. Greenberg has taught an advanced private equity course for Cornell's graduate engineering and business schools since 2008.
+Steve is a senior finance professional with over 20 years of experience in private equity, infrastructure, mergers and acquisitions, and financing.
+He is currently a partner and the Chief Strategy Officer of Nexwell, a solar and decarbonization investment platform formed by Sonnedix co-founders Pablo Pulido ‘94 and Andreas Mustad ‘94.
+Nexwell has 2GW of solar projects in construction and under development.
+Prior to joining Nexwell, Steve was the founder and Managing Partner of Triphammer Ventures, a venture capital fund for Cornell alumni and part of the $500 million Alumni Ventures Group family of funds.
+Steve is also the founder of Fox Meadow Capital Partners, a private equity and infrastructure investment and advisory firm that has originated over $2 billion of infrastructure opportunities for some of the world's largest infrastructure funds and advised on nearly $1 billion of completed transactions.
+From 1998-2007, Steve held a variety of roles, including General Partner, with Clarity Partners, a $1 billion private equity fund, and its affiliates.
+Steve also has also held operating roles in electric power, mobile and fixed telecommunications, and various media businesses.
+He taught advanced private equity for Cornell's graduate engineering and business schools from 2008-2019 and serves on the board of Cornell’s Praxis Center for Venture Development.
 He received a BS from Cornell's College of Engineering in 1989, an MBA from the Johnson Graduate School of Management in 1990 and a JD from Stanford Law School in 1998.

 Ms. Haltiwanger leads the North American development and concession subsidiaries for ACS Group.
 ACS Group is one of the world's largest construction and infrastructure development companies, ranked #1 on ENR's Top 250 International Construction Companies, with 200,000 employees worldwide, and is also listed as the World's Largest Transportation Developer by Public Works Financing, having participated in over 150 public-private partnership projects to date.
 Under her direction, ACS Infrastructure in North America is currently developing over US$16 billion in PPP projects, including the recent landmark New Champlain Bridge Project in Quebec, C$5.5 billion Eglinton Crosstown light rail project in Ontario, as well as several important projects in the United States, which include the I-595 Corridor Improvement Project in Florida (the first availability payment PPP in the U.S.), the Portsmouth Bypass Project in Ohio, and in Texas, the SH-288 Managed Lanes project and the Harbor Bridge project.
 Prior to joining ACS, Nuria worked in the New York office of Dewey & LeBoeuf LLP as part of the Project Finance group, focusing on concession-based infrastructure, as well as energy projects, including renewable energy.
 Ms. Haltiwanger earned her Juris Doctorate at Georgetown University Law Center, and BAs in Economics, International Studies and Political Science from the University of Miami.
 Patrick D. Harder Partner & Infrastructure Practice Group Chair, Nossaman LLP

-Before joining Nossaman, Mr. Harder served as general counsel and executive manager for two of the world's largest construction and engineering firms, both based in Japan.
-He also worked as legal and business advisor on dozens of public and private construction and infrastructure projects around the world including the Petronas Towers in Kuala Lumpur, Malaysia- two of the world's tallest buildings.
-Chambers-rated nationally and globally in the field of P3s, Mr. Harder has a B.A. from Loyola Marymount University and a J.D. from University of California, Los Angeles School of Law.
+Before joining Nossaman, Patrick served as general counsel and executive manager for two of the world's largest construction and engineering firms, both based in Japan.
+He also worked as legal and business advisor on dozens of public and private construction and infrastructure projects around the world including the Petronas Towers in Kuala Lumpur, Malaysia--two of the world's tallest buildings.
+Chambers-rated nationally and globally in the field of P3s, Patrick has a B.A. from Loyola Marymount University and a J.D. from University of California, Los Angeles School of Law.

 Ross Israel is the Head of Global Infrastructure at QIC and co-founded the business in 2006.
 QIC is a global alternatives manager head quartered in Brisbane, Australia.
 He is responsible for supervision of the QIC Infrastructure division’s investment program and strategy as well as development and management of the division’s investment team.
 Mr Israel sits on the QIC Infrastructure Investment Committee, QIC Executive Committee and the boards of portfolio companies.